ansekass22/hello-world/README.md

 A little bit about me.

 I am a coder but primarily mathematician and physicist.
-So I am interested especially in code about those things.
+So I am interested especially in coding about those things.
 The languages I know well:

 - Python
 - Java